-If their respective agreements had been terminated by us on September 30, 2015, absent the requisite notice (where applicable), Mr. Patricio would have received a lump sum payment of \$350,000, Mr. Feldman would have receive an aggregate of \$48,333 payable over four months thereafter and Mr. Homsany would have received an aggregate of AUS\$120,000 (approximately \$120,000 in Canadian dollars, based on the current exchange rate) payable over six months thereafter, and an aggregate of AUS\$480,000 (approximately \$480,000 in Canadian dollars, based on the current exchange rate) payable upon termination.
+If their respective agreements had been terminated by us on September 30, 2016, Mr. Patricio would have received a lump sum payment of \$550,000 and Mr. Homsany would have received an aggregate of AUS\$120,000 (approximately \$120,672 in Canadian dollars, based on the then exchange rate) payable over six months thereafter, and an aggregate of AUS\$480,000 (approximately \$482,686 in Canadian dollars, based on the then exchange rate) payable upon termination.

-If Mr. Patricio had terminated his agreement on September 30, 2015 in any of the circumstances outlined above, he would have received \$262,500 upon termination.
-If Mr. Homsany had terminated his agreement on September 30, 2015 in any of the circumstances outlined above, he would have received an aggregate of AUS\$480,000 payable upon termination.
+If Mr. Patricio had terminated his agreement on September 30, 2016 in any of the circumstances outlined above, he would have received \$550,000 upon termination.
+If Mr. Homsany had terminated his agreement on September 30, 2016 in any of the circumstances outlined above, he would have received an aggregate of AUS\$480,000 payable upon termination.